victor-onoja/Brothers-Keeper/README.md

-## Brother' Keeper Dao
+## Brother's Keeper Dao

-# A gathering of like minded people enriching one another
+# A gathering of like minded people enriching each others lives